acousticrobot/web-16/_pages/toki-pona/acknowledgements.md

 ##### monograms

-Another principal that I drew from was Koch's description of monograms:
+Another principle that I drew from was Koch's description of monograms:

 >It is sometimes difficult to interpret monograms, as their letters are often very much disguised, or turned back to front, or only partially drawn, so that it frequently requires great skill to discover the names concealed in them.